TACC/coe-332-sp22/docs/unit08/messaging.rst

   # worker.py
     @<...>   # fill in
     def execute_job(jid):
+        """
+        Retrieve a job id from the task queue and execute the job.
+        Monitors the job to completion and updates the database accordingly.
+        """
         # fill in ...
+        # the basic steps are:
+        # 1) get job id from message and update job status to indicate that the job has started
+        # 2) start the analysis job and monitor it to completion.
+        # 3) update the job status to indicate that the job has finished.

+Now that we have placed all of the functions, we can determine which ones should be public and which ones should be private.
+In general, we want to limit the number of public functions we have.
+Public functions represent an API for other modules, and the larger the API, the more difficult it will be to make changes in the future.

+To this end, we need to determine which functions are called from external modules and which ones are only used locally.
+We see that ``add_job`` is called from the ``jobs_api`` function in ``api.py``, so ``add_job`` should be public.
+Additionally, while the code isn't explicitly provided, it is clear that the ``execute_job`` function will need to call ``update_job_status``, so that should be public as well.
+All the other jobs functions are only used internally and can be made private.

 **Exercise.** After placing the functions in the correct files, add the necessary ``import`` statements.